Swiss Village Set To Vote To Keep Cowbells Ringing - UrduPoint

 He was even more surprised at the massive response.

-Petitioners only needed to gather backing from 10 percent of those eligible to vote in the village of 4,800 people -- about 380 signatures -- to push the issue to a vote under Switzerland's famous direct democracy system.
+Petitioners needed to gather backing from just 10 percent of those eligible to vote in the village of 4,800 people -- about 380 signatures -- to push the issue to a vote under Switzerland's direct democracy system.

-Instead, they showed up with 1,099 signatures for their "Bell Initiative", aimed at maintaining the right of farmers to use cowbells at all hours.
+Instead, they showed up with 1,099 signatures for the "Bell Initiative", aimed at maintaining the right of farmers to use cowbells at all hours.

 "That's enormous," Lundsgaard-Hansen said.

-The initiative will be officially presented before village voters at a municipal assembly on Monday, with the popular vote expected to take place next June.
+The initiative was officially presented at a municipal assembly Monday evening, and the village decided it should be put to a popular vote that is expected to take place in June.

+The backing was "overwhelming", Andreas Baumann, a neurologist who spearheaded the initiative, told AFP, adding that only four of the 166 people present at the meeting had opposed moving ahead with a vote.

 Last week, rituals related to Alpine farming, including driving cattle up to high mountain pastures for the summer wearing the decorative bells, were added to UNESCO's Intangible Cultural Heritage of Humanity list.

-But with many urbanites seeking peace and tranquillity in the countryside, within a commuter distance from cities and towns, the charm of cowbells sometimes wears thin.
+But with many urbanites seeking tranquil havens in the countryside, often within commuter distance from cities and towns, the charm of cowbells sometimes wears thin.

 A growing number of complaints have been lodged in recent years over noise levels from cowbells.